voronind/vk/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/voronind/vk?style=flat-square)](https://codecov.io/gh/voronind/vk)
 [![Docs](https://img.shields.io/readthedocs/vk?style=flat-square)](https://vk.readthedocs.io/en/latest/)

-This is a vk.com (the largest Russian social network) python API wrapper. <br>
+This is a vk.ru (the largest Russian social network) python API wrapper. <br>
 The goal is to support all API methods (current and future) that can be accessed from server.